True Natural Bodybuilding

 Reducing your Daily Calorie Intake

 Body fat is stored energy that the body will only use during periods in which there is not enough energy directly available from your food intake.
 The amount of energy is expressed in terms of calories.
-One kilogram (2.2 lbs) of body fat contains about 7,700 calories.
+One kilogram (2.2 lbs) of body fat represents about 7,700 calories.
 The only way to reduce your body fat is by lowering your daily food intake so that the body starts burning the stored energy supplies (body fat) to get the energy it needs.

 The body needs energy (calories) to perform its basic functions to stay alive (body temperature, thinking, breathing, digesting food, etc.) and to perform physical work (walking, working, exercise, etc.).
 The total number of calories that your body uses daily depends on your gender, age, length, weight, muscle mass, and physical activity.
 The simplest (but not so accurate) method to estimate your daily caloric need is to multiply your body weight in kg by 33 (or multiply your body weight in lbs by 15).
 More advanced formulas to calculate your daily caloric need can be found on the net.
 The most accurate way to determine your personal daily caloric need is to count your average daily caloric intake during a long period of stable body weight.
 You can also try out my calculator to estimate your daily caloric need.